Musical Health

 Rest and Pacing

-Balancing Social Media's Effects
+Balancing Social Media's Effects with Deep Music Listening

 In this day and age, social media is required for creatives to connect with our audiences, but we all need some protection against the worry and constant comparisons brought on by social media's "vanity optics" (termed by author Paul Jarvis).
-We need new ways to manage the chronic stress and diluted focus that is the cost of constant visibility.
+We need new ways to manage the chronic stress and diluted focus that are the costs of constant visibility.
 One solution is to commit to a daily time ratio of social media minutes to deep musical listening.

 Book Recommendations for a Creative Mindset